At Haydon School we recognise that:

 - global issues are an important part of the lives of our pupils living in a multicultural world.
 Our pupils have access to the internet and increased opportunity to travel, watch news stories from around the world and to work abroad.

 - the global dimension should be reflected in the attitudes and values of our pupils, the ethos of the school, and in schemes of work

-- as a Language College, we want to develop not only pupils’ language skills but also their cultural awareness.
+- as a school with a specialism in languages, we want to develop not only pupils’ language skills but also their cultural awareness.

 - as a school we have a commitment to both gender and racial equality

 To enable our pupils to know more about global issues and to: